a-schommer/Tobis-General-Display/readme.md

 What do you need to "use" this sketch?

-* Some ESP32 driven device
+* Some ESP32 or ESP8266 driven device

 * Any device supported by u8g2 or ucglib attachecd to your ESP32 And, especially if it is "on board": The knowledge how to set it up using u8g2; basically: what driver chip does it have, is it I2C or SPI attached, what pins are used.